 In order to be assigned to the major or extreme severity of illness subclass, a patient must have multiple secondary diagnoses at a high severity of illness level.
 High severity of illness patients are usually characterized by the presence of multiple high severity of illness secondary diagnoses.
-Patients with a base severity of illness subclass of extreme must have two or more secondary diagnoses that are an extreme severity of illness level, or one secondary diagnoses at an extreme severity of illness level plus at least two other secondary diagnoses at a major severity of illness level-otherwise the base severity of illness subclass of major must have two or more secondary diagnoses that are a major severity of illness level, or one secondary diagnosis at a major severity of illness level plus at least two other secondary diagnoses at a moderate severity of illness level-otherwise the base severity of illness subclass is reduced to moderate.
+Patients with a base severity of illness subclass of extreme must have two or more secondary diagnoses that are an extreme severity of illness level, or one secondary diagnoses at an extreme severity of illness level plus at least two other secondary diagnoses at a major severity of illness level-otherwise the base severity of illness subclass is reduced to major.
+Patients with a base severity of illness subclass of major must have two or more secondary diagnoses that are a major severity of illness level, or one secondary diagnosis at a major severity of illness level plus at least two other secondary diagnoses at a moderate severity of illness level-otherwise the base severity of illness subclass is reduced to moderate.
 Thus, a secondary diagnosis of AMI is not sufficient to assign a patient to an extreme severity of illness subclass.
 In addition to the AMI, there must be at least one additional extreme severity of illness secondary diagnosis (e.g., acute renal failure) or two or more additional major severity of illness secondary diagnoses (e.g., congestive heart failure and diabetic ketoacidosis).